feltus/lab-intro-to-linux-on-palmetto2/README.md

 ```

 # Deliverables
-1. Submit your a text file that contains the first 10 and last 10 lines of the sea qsuirt genome sequence.
+1. Submit your a text file that contains the first 10 and last 10 lines of the sea squirt genome sequence.

 # Evaluation Criteria
 * Correct implementation of data retrieval from ENSEMBL (25%)